 Have experienced a material negative impact through reduced turnover of 60% or more in May and June 2021 as compared to May and June 2019 caused directly by on-going COVID-19 restrictions.

-The grant will be open to applications from the week commencing the 31st May 2021and will close at 5pm on the 30th June 2021.
+The grant will be open to applications from 1st June 2021and will close at 5pm on the 30th June 2021.

 The Fund is administered in two parts; support for businesses with a turnover greater that £85,000 will be provided directly by the Welsh Government; support for businesses with a turnover of less than £85,000 is administered by Local Authorities.
 Turnover levels should be for a normal trading year or an estimate if the business started post March 2020.